mikeytsou/eFeedback/README.md

 # Preview

 Logging in with Oauth takes the users to their homepage, where they can view a list of all the emails they've sent out.
-Survey results are tracked are tracked in real time with SendGrid.
+Survey results are tracked in real time with SendGrid.

 ![](/github_eFeedback_surveys.png)